Allfoy/libcafe/README.md

 # libcafe
 this is libcafe, a library for us.

-i'm quite literally trying to make a library as in there will be books that function as links, only for the really really useful links currently planning for a cafe theme it's quite integrated with google calendar, so even if you're from a different school you might be able to use this https://allfoy.github.io/libcafe/home/
+i'm trying to make a library in the sense that there will be links collected on pages. currently planning for a WII theme, this is a personal project so i think i won't get sued? it's also gonna be integrated with google calendar, probably gonna make it VU specific though. https://allfoy.github.io/libcafe/home/